gabrieldejesus/http-basics/README.md

 ↪️ After the domain can come the port, if not defined, the standard port of this protocol is used

-↪️ After the domain: port, the path to a resource is specified (/ devgabrieldejesus / http-basics)
+↪️ After the domain: port, the path to a resource is specified (/devgabrieldejesus/http-basics)

 ↪️ A resource is something concrete in the application that we want to access